Skip to content

 Provide only rough holes.

-Provide flat-bottomed and complete hole.
+Provide flat-bottomed and complete holes.

 Holes quality can be irregular.